Rhebert-Abreu/firstwebsite/README.md

 No geral eu usei coisas simples para fazer esse site, nada de muito misterioso, como eu estou começando achei bom ter isso aqui para me lembrar futuramente e ver progresso.
 Foi usado um conceito bem simples de "responsividade" para o site responder melhor a diferentes resoluções porém ainda bem iniciante.

 In the general is a really simple website, nothing big, im starting right now so i think this is something nice to have here so i can remember how bad i was when i get good at it.
-I used a simple concept of responsiveness to make it work in different screens size and even in a phone.
+I used a simple concept of responsiveness to make it work in different screens sizes and even in a phone.